Disulfiram: Side effects

 The most common side effects in the absence of alcohol are headache, and a metallic or garlic taste in the mouth, though more severe side effects may occur.
 Tryptophol, a chemical compound that induces sleep in humans, is formed in the liver after disulfiram treatment.
 Less common side effects include decrease in libido, liver problems, skin rash, and nerve inflammation.
 Liver toxicity is an uncommon but potentially serious side effect, and risk groups e.g. those with already impaired liver function should be monitored closely.
 That said, the rate of disulfiram-induced hepatitis are estimated to be in between 1 per 25,000 to 1 in 30,000, and rarely the primary cause for treatment cessation.

 Cases of disulfiram neurotoxicity have also occurred, causing extrapyramidal and other symptoms.
 Disulfiram can produce neuropathy in daily doses of less than the usually recommended 500 mg.
 Nerve biopsies showed axonal degeneration and the neuropathy is difficult to distinguish from that associated with ethanol abuse.
 Disulfiram neuropathy occurs after a variable latent period (mean 5 to 6 months) and progresses steadily.
 Slow improvement may occur when the drug's use is stopped; often there is complete recovery eventually.

 Disulfiram disrupts metabolism of several other compounds, including paracetamol (acetaminophen), theophylline and caffeine.
-However, in most cases, this disruption is mild and presents itself as a 20–40% increase in the half-life of the compound at typical dosages of disulfiram.
+Disulfiram is a potent CYP2E1 inhibitor, explaining how it reduces the metabolism of several other medicines.

+The clinical use of disulfiram mimics the genetic predisposition to alcohol intolerance that is found in East Asian populations due to the mutation of the ALDH2 gene.